-Bluchic: I adore this site’s selection of beautiful, clean, and responsive themes.
+Bluchic: I adore this site’s selection of beautiful themes.
 (I’m using Quinn on this site — isn’t it cute?)

 Elegant Themes: Huge selection of gorgeous and modern themes — and the best support forums of any theme I’ve ever purchased, which makes it great for beginners.
 Plus, when you become a member, you get access to all their themes.
 I’ve used their themes on several other sites, and have always been happy with the quality and support.